+Change Columns:

-Change Columns: change the bug attributes which appear in the list.
+change the bug attributes which appear in the list.

-Change several bugs at once: If your account is sufficiently empowered, and more than one bug appear in the bug list, this link is disposed mail to bug assignees: If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is d
+Change several bugs at once:

+If your account is sufficiently empowered, and more than one bug appear in the bug list, this link is displayed which lets you make the same change to all the bugs in the list - for example, changing their assignee.